paulscherrerinstitute/std_daq_service/README.md

-# sf_daq_service
+# std_daq_service

 This is a monorepo for std daq services.

 ## Architecture overview
-An std-daq-service is a micro service that uses **RabbitMQ** for message passing and **ZMQ** for data streams.
-The services are built using predefined formats and standard in order to make them compatible with the rest of the std-daq.
+An std-daq-service is a micro service that uses **RabbitMQ** for interaction with users and **ZMQ** for data streams.
+The services are built using predefined formats and standard in order to make them part of the std-daq platform.

 The std-daq is composed by two event flows:

-- Detector data flow (uses ZMQ for communication)
+- Detector data flow (images transfer, uses ZMQ for communication)
-- User interaction flow (Uses RabbitMQ for communication)
+- User interaction flow (transfer of user requests, uses RabbitMQ for communication)

-## Detector image flow
+## Detector data flow

 ![Detector data flow](docs/detector_data_flow.jpg)

-In order from the detector onward, the main components involved into this flow are:
+In order from the detector onward, the 3 components involved into this flow are:

-- Detector readout (receive detector and assemble images)
+- Detector readout (receive detector modules and assemble final images)
-- Detector buffer (buffer images and transfer them to other servers)
+- Detector buffer (buffer images and transfer images to other servers)
-- Detector writer (write assembled images from buffer to disk)
+- Detector writer (write images from buffer to disk)

 ### Detector readout
 The goal of this component is to convert the raw detector frames received via UDP into final images.
 It transforms the detector into a generic camera.
-By unifying all detectors into the same generic cameras we can reuse the pipelines developed for one detector by many, which allows us to offer centralized services to beamlines.
+By having all detectors standardized on the same interface we can have a common std-daq for all PSI facilities.

-In order to achieve this it must first receive the UDP packets from the detector in **std\_udp\_recv**, reconstruct the frames and save them into the FrameBuffer.
-The frames from all modules are then synchronized into a single metadata stream sent to **std\_assembler**.
+In order to achieve this the component must first receive the UDP packets from the detector in **std\_udp\_recv**, reconstruct the frames and save them into **FrameBuffer**.
+The frames from all modules are then synchronized into a single metadata stream message of **RawMetadata** format that is sent to **std\_assembler**.

 The **std\_assembler** takes care of image conversion (background, pedestal, corrections etc.) and assembly of the modules into the desired shape.
 Once the final images are ready, they are saved into the **ImageBuffer** and a stream of